-Make sure that the property matches the information provided in the catalogue and obtain a copy of the legal pack which the auctioneers should supply, usually as a download from their website.
+Make sure that the property matches the information provided in the catalogue and obtain a copy of the legal pack, which the auctioneers should supply, usually as a download from their website.
 It is recommended to get a solicitor to check the legal pack before bidding on a property.

-At the auction
+At the Auction

 Know your limits

-Before the auction date, decide what is the absolute maximum you are willing to pay for the property or properties you are interest in.
-This should be based on what you realistically think the property is worth, your goals are for the property and how much finance you can raise, if necessary.
+Before the auction date, decide what is the absolute maximum you are willing to pay for the property or properties you are interested in.
+This should be based on what you realistically think the property is worth, your goals for the property and how much finance you can raise, if necessary.

-If you are buying property as an investment it is essential not to get carried away by the excitement of the auction day and end up paying too much as this could make it difficult to turn a profit.
+If you are buying property as an investment, it is essential not to get carried away by the excitement of the auction day and end up paying too much, as this could make it difficult to turn a profit.

 How to bid at an auction

-It is usually better to attend an auction in person wherever possible as it can allow you to judge the room and get a sense of how interested other bidders are in a property.
-If you cannot attend, proxy and phone bidding are usually an option and some auction houses will also allow you to bid online.
+It is usually better to attend an auction in person wherever possible, as it can allow you to judge the room and get a sense of how interested other bidders are in a property.
+If you cannot attend, proxy and phone bidding are usually an option, and some auction houses will also allow you to bid online.

-After the auction
+After the Auction